JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

         implements="java.lang.Comparable"/>
   </extensionPoint>
   ```
-  An implementing extension declaration could be defined as:
+  When using the above extension point, an implementation could be registered as follows:
   ```xml
   <myExtension ...
       myClass="com.example.MyCustomType">